 We now turn to the lensing power spectrum.
-We have checked that the agreement between the power spectrum of Born convergence map and \textsc{Class} expectation is better than $5\%$.
+We verified that the agreement between the power spectrum of Born convergence map and \textsc{Class} expectation is better than $5\%$.
 The impact of relativistic effects on $C_{\kappa_1 \kappa_2} (\ell, z_1=0.45, z_2=0.45)$ is illustrated in \cref{fig:low_redshift_subset_kappa_kappa}.
-RSD effects are still negligible.
-The effect of magnification bias is also much smaller being of order $-2\%$ over a wide range of multipoles from $\ell\sim 10$ to $\ell\sim 400$.
-We have also noted that the magnification bias effect remains large ($5$ to $15\%$) for lensing cross-spectra.
+The RSD effects are still negligible.
+The effect of MB is also much smaller, being of order $-2\%$ over a wide range of multipoles from $\ell\sim 10$ to $\ell\sim 400$.
+We also noted that the MB\ effect remains large ($5$ to $15\%$) for lensing cross-spectra.

-We now investigate galaxy-galaxy lensing at low redshift.
-We have checked that trends are similar but the spectra are more noisy (and some sign changes occurred such as for $C_{\delta_1 \kappa_2} (\ell, z_1=0.45, z_2=0.45)$).
+We then investigated galaxy-galaxy lensing at low redshifts.
+We checked that trends are similar and that the spectra are noisier (and some sign changes occurred, such as for $C_{\delta_1 \kappa_2} (\ell, z_1=0.45, z_2=0.45)$).
 The impact of relativistic effects on the overdensity-convergence power spectrum $C_{\delta_1 \kappa_2} (\ell, z_1=0.225, z_2=0.45)$ is illustrated in \cref{fig:low_redshift_subset_delta_kappa}.
-The magnification bias effect is negative of order $-2\%$ to $-5\%$ between $\ell=100$ and $\ell=1000$.
+The MB effect is negative of order $-2\%$ to $-5\%$ between $\ell=100$ and $\ell=1000$.
 The decrease is smaller than at higher redshift but still larger than the \textsc{Class} expectation (which ignores the MB effect on the convergence).
-RSD effects are small, however we have noted that, according to \textsc{Class} and our (noisy) measurement, they contribute to $\sim 10\%$ of $C_{\delta_1 \kappa_2} (\ell, z_1=0.45, z_2=0.45)$ for $\ell<80$.
-While RSD seem negligible in most galaxy-galaxy lensing studies, they might play a role in some configurations: it is therefore important to consider all relativistic effects and to verify their relative amplitude before neglecting some of these effects. \emph{To conclude, at lower redshift the relative importance of RSD increases with respect to those of MB effects.
-It is also interesting to note that Fingers-of-God effects are also visible within the angular power spectra.}
+Though RSD effects are small, we noted that, according to \textsc{Class} and our (noisy) measurement, they contribute to $\sim 10\%$ of $C_{\delta_1 \kappa_2} (\ell, z_1=0.45, z_2=0.45)$ for $\ell<80$.
+While RSD seem negligible in most galaxy-galaxy lensing studies, they might play a role in some configurations: it is therefore important to consider all relativistic effects and to verify their relative amplitude before neglecting some of these effects. {To conclude, at lower redshift the relative importance of RSDs increases with respect to those of MB effects.
+It is also interesting to note that fingers-of-God effects are also visible within the angular power spectra.}